bernardocaputo/score/README.md

 This application contains a NFL Rushing Statistics Table where you can sort by Total Rushing Yards, Longest Rush and Total Rushing Touchdowns

+## Used technologies
+  - Elixir
+  - Phoenix LiveView

 ## System Requirements:
   - Docker